vidbina/vidbina.github.io/_posts/2020-12-31-python-and-qt-dev-with-nix.md

 layout: post
 title: Python and Qt Development in Nix
 description: |
-  This post is a 15mins write-up because I just fucked up and overwrote a draft post that I had thoughtfully put together.
-So here is a sloppy quick note-to-self for my future stoopid self in the "done is better than perfect" spirit.
+  This post is a 15 mins write-up because I just fucked up :bomb: and overwrote a draft post that I had thoughtfully put together.
+So here is a sloppy quick note-to-self for my future stoopid :facepalm: self in the "done is better than perfect" spirit.
 date:  2020-12-31 16:57:50 +0000
 type: tooling # for icon
 category: tooling # for url